Visual Function Testing

 Baltimore, MD 21201

-Parking is available at the Grand Garage on Paca St., 1 and ½ blocks north of the lab on the right.
+Parking is available at the Grand Garage on Paca St., one and one-half blocks north of the lab on the right.

 For more information or to schedule an appointment, please call 667-214-1111.